AlbertZyy/albert-zyy-numerical-examples/README.md

 # albert-zyy-numerical-examples

-Some examples and exercises in my study of Numerical Method
+This repository is only to store some examples and exercises in my study of Numerical Method.